Paul W. Brown (Michigan politician)

-Paul Brown is a venture capitalist who is currently serving as a member of the Regents of the University of Michigan first elected in 2018.
+Paul Brown (born 1971/1972) is a venture capitalist who is currently serving as a member of the Regents of the University of Michigan first elected in 2018.
 He is a Democrat.

 Education

 He attended the University of Michigan for his B.A. and M.B.A. and Wayne State University for law school.

 Career

 Brown is a managing partner of eLab Ventures, a Michigan venture capital fund with offices in Silicon Valley.

 Brown was first elected statewide to the Regents of the University of Michigan in 2018 for a term ending in 2027 alongside Jordan B. Acker both defeating Republican incumbents.
 He served as chair of the board for the 2022–2023 academic year, succeeding Jordan B. Acker.